On Dummett's Pragmatist Justification Procedure: Proof-theoretic validity

-From a pragmatist perspective, a canonical argument start from open (usually complex) assumptions and, by application of elimination rules, arrive at an atomic conclusion.
-Here, Dummett also admits \emph{basic rules} (or \emph{boundary rules}) in order to determine deducibility among atomic sentences.
+From a pragmatist perspective, a canonical argument start from open (usually complex) assumptions and, through applications of elimination rules, arrive at an atomic conclusion.
+Dummett also admits \emph{basic rules} (or \emph{boundary rules}) to determine deducibility among atomic sentences.
 In canonical arguments, these basic rules can be applied to an atomic conclusion in order to obtain further atomic consequences.

-However, since our main concern is with logical validity, I leave basic rules out of the picture and adapt Dummett's definitions accordingly, for the sake of simplicity.\footnote{Dummett \cite[p.~273]{dummettLBM} explicitly stated the irrelevance of basic rules, or boundary rules, as he called them, to logical validity.
-Furthermore, by reflection on the pragmatist definition of validity (\ref{def:validity}, below), it is easy to see that any basic rule in the complementation can be transferred to the valid canonical argument required, thus making no difference to which non-atomic arguments are actually validated.} I also adapt the definitions to the propositional case.

-\begin{definition} A sentence occurrence is \emph{principal} if it is the major premiss of an elimination rule and the same holds for every sentence in the path down to the conclusion. \end{definition}
+However, since our main concern is with logical validity, I leave basic rules out of the picture and adapt Dummett's definitions accordingly, for the sake of simplicity.\footnote{\textcite[p.~273]{dummettLBM} explicitly stated the irrelevance of basic rules, or boundary rules, as he called them, to logical validity.
+Furthermore, by reflection on the pragmatist definition of validity (\ref{def:validity}), it is easy to see that any basic rule in the complementation can be transferred to the valid canonical argument required, thus making no difference to which complex arguments are actually validated.} I also adapt the definitions to the propositional case. \begin{definition} A sentence occurrence in an argument is \emph{principal} if every sentence (inclusive) in the path down to the conclusion (exclusive) is a major premiss of an elimination rule.\footnote{As a limiting case, in an argument consisting of a single occurrence of a sentence $A$, acting both as assumption and conclusion, $A$ \emph{is} principal, since the empty path from $A$ to $A$ satisfies the definition.} \end{definition} \begin{definition} An argument is \emph{proper} if at least one of its assumptions is principal. \end{definition}